jbcodeforce/flink-udfs-catalog/user_group_dynamic_hierarchy/README.md

 department_11,Paul,PERSON,
 department_11,Julie,PERSON

-The function needs to accumulate
+The function needs to accumulate person to groups, and flatten the hierarchy.
+So if a person is in child group, he/she will be in parent of this group.

-* The expected results look like:
+* The expected results from the previous inserts will look like:

 | Group | Persons |
 | --- | --- |